anxkhn/azure-ai-900-exam-prep/questions.md

 Which metric can you use to evaluate a classification model?

-1.  true positive rate
+A.  true positive rate
-2.  mean absolute error (MAE)
+B.  mean absolute error (MAE)
-3.  coefficient of determination (R2)
+C.  coefficient of determination (R2)
-4.  root mean squared error (RMSE)
+D.  root mean squared error (RMSE)

 **Answer(s):** A